 Multi-Mode RCPSP (MRCPSP) formulations allow for activities that can be scheduled in one of several modes.
 This variant has been extensively studied since 1977 \citep{Elmaghraby1977activity}, we refer to the surveys by \cite{Weglarz2011MRCPSPSurvey} and \cite{Hartmann2010}.
 A good example of a CP-Model for the MRCPSP was given by \cite{Szeredi16}.

 Many formulations, including TLSP, make use of release dates, due dates, deadlines, or combinations of those.
 An example of this can be found in a paper by \cite{Drezet2008TimeConstraints}.
 Further relevant extensions deal with multi-project formulations, including alternative objective functions \citep{Pritsker1969}.
 Usually, the objective in (variants of) RCPSP is the minimization of the total makespan \citep{Hartmann2010}.
 However, also other objective values have been considered.
-Of particular relevance to TLSP are objectives based on total completion time and multi-objective formulations (both appear in e.g. \cite{Nudtasomboon1997}). \cite{Salewski1997ModeIdentity} include constraints that require several activities to be performed in the same mode.
+Of particular relevance to TLSP are objectives based on project durations and multi-objective formulations (both appear in e.g. \cite{Nudtasomboon1997}). \cite{Salewski1997ModeIdentity} include constraints that require several activities to be performed in the same mode.
 This is similar to the concept of linked jobs introduced in the TLSP.